MainulDip/AndroidDevStudy/DataPersistence.md

 }
 ```
 ### Room Model + DAO + ViewModel + AppData:
-* Entity (data class): For each table there should be a Room Model (entity)
+* Entity (`model` as data class): For each table there should be a Room Model (entity)

 * DAO (Interface): For each entity (Room Model) there should be an DAO (Data Access Object).
 Each DAO specifies all the sql query to access the room database.
 Usually 1 DAO From each screen.

-* ViewModel: For each DAO, there should be an viewmodel, which should be instantiated with lifecycle aware feature (inheriting ViewModelProvider.Factory)
+* ViewModel: For each DAO, there should be an viewmodel, which should be instantiated with lifecycle aware feature (inheriting `ViewModelProvider.Factory`).
+Also we can inject other object (ie, `repository to access DAO`) using the this Factory Pattern.

 * AppDatabase (abstract): the AppDatabase class is for creating the Database based on Entity (Room Model) and pre-populate the database with data.
 It will also instantiate the DAO using Singleton pattern so there will be only one instance of DAO to access from

 * Application class Inherit: From a Custom class that is inherited form Application() to get the applicationContext, initialized the AppDatabase's singleton using lazy

-* Manifest.xml Entry: To Use the database when application starts, enlist the custom class (that is inherited form Application) by android:name attribute inside <Application>
+* Manifest.xml Entry: To Use the database when application starts, enlist the `custom Application class` (that is inherited form Application) by android:name attribute inside <Application>
 ### Implementation Steps of the Room ORM:

 * Initial State